 You can always check the latest released version of a custom connector in the top right corner of a custom connector's homepage.

 The Workato SDK platform only allows you to edit the latest version of a custom connector's source code.
 By making changes directly in the code editor in the "Source Code" tab, you are effectively making edits to the latest version.
 These changes will not be saved until you explicitly press the save changes button in the top left corner of the page or start debugging through the debugger console.
 When these changes are saved, the new custom connector source code is saved as a new latest version.

 The SDK platform only supports releasing of the latest version.
 When you release the latest version of a custom connector, this means that each recipe in your Workato account using this custom connector will begin using this version from the next job onwards.
-Be sure to do your relevant tests using the debugger console to make sure that your code is reliable before releasing it.
+Test thoroughly using the debugger console before releasing a version to prevent any bugs from disrupting your active recipes.

 Workato actively searches for any errors in your code and prevents you from releasing a version with errors.
 This is to prevent any of your recipes from breaking.
 You'll be informed of the line of code which contains the error so you can jump to it and fix it.